-In comparison, products applied to dogs or cats benefit from numerous, on the field, and documented data on their actual effectiveness.
+In comparison, products applied to dogs or cats benefit from numerous experiments on the field and documented data on their actual effectiveness.

-The effectiveness of these treatments depends largely on you, especially on your ability to identify hot spots and treat them regularly and thoroughly.
+The effectiveness of these treatments depends mainly on you, especially on your ability to identify hot spots and treat them regularly and thoroughly.

 Removing flea larvae from the yard

 An infested animal will lay flea eggs in your yard, just as she does in your home, except that conditions are less favorable for flea larvae.
-They will not survive if the temperature drops below 8°C (46°F).
-They can’t stand direct sunlight either.
+They will not survive if the temperature drops below 8°C (46°F), and they can’t stand direct sunlight either.

-This is more of a seasonal issue since flea larvae most likely won’t survive in winter.
+This is a seasonal issue since flea larvae most likely won’t survive in winter.

-In case of a real and persistent flea infestation problem, you may consider treating your yard.
+In case of a persistent flea infestation problem, you may consider treating your yard.

-You should be aware this is a difficult and expensive method.
-You will need the assistance of a specialist.
+You should be aware this is a complicated and expensive method, and you will need the assistance of a specialist.
 But, again, although treating the yard makes sense, there is no guarantee of effectiveness.
 We couldn’t find any data exemplifying the results you may get.